robbiepaul/meaningcloud-proofreader/README.md

-### I've discontinued my work on this project as MeaningCloud have stopped supporting English for their proof reading service
+### I've discontinued my work on this project.
+MeaningCloud have stopped supporting English for their proof reading service

 #### If any wants to take over the repo let me know